VASG in the News

-Hampton Roads Resilience to Recurrent Flooding: Dr. Michelle Covi, a VASG extension agent and the assistant professor of practice at Old Dominion University's Ocean, Earth and Atmospheric Sciences Department is featured in Distinction Magazine, a quarterly publication of the Virginia-Pilot.
+Making the Case: A feature interview with Michelle Covi, VASG extension partner and assistant professor of practice at Old Dominion University's Ocean, Earth and Atmospheric Sciences Department in the Distinction Magazine's The New Radicals section.

 The Cost of Doing Nothing: A report prepared for VASG extension partner Virginia Coastal Policy Center by nonprofit RTI International about the economic consequences of not adapting to sea level rise in the Hampton Roads region received extensive national coverage including at NPR, the Chicago Tribune, the Washington Post, the Virginian-Pilot, and the Richmond Times-Dispatch.

 Salty Cape: VASG Advanced Science Communication Seminar participant, and Virginia Institute of Marine Science doctoral student William Goldsmith discusses his research project on this video produced by game fishing publication Salty Cape.